10 Simple At Home Fall Prevention Exercises for Seniors

 If that becomes too easy, increase the intensity by using only one hand (3:35 in video).

-The next level is to keep your arms crossed in front of your chest and not use them at all.
+The next level is to keep your arms crossed in front of your chest and not use them.

-For extra safety, especially when first starting these exercises, keep another sturdy chair nearby in case your older adult loses balance or feels weak while doing the exercise (3:50 in the video).
+For added safety, especially when first starting these exercises, keep another sturdy chair nearby in case your older adult loses balance or feels weak during the workout (3:50 in the video).

 Exercise 2 – marching in place (4:04 in video)